 Gogobot Travel—Use this app to plan your next vacation or to search for nearby attractions while you’re traveling.
 The app features over 60,000 destinations!

 Eurosport.com – This is an app that lets you keep up with everything going on in European sports.

-My Fishing Advisor – Here is a tool for freshwater fishing that analyzes the weather, sun and moon positions, moon phase, and other things to determine where fish will be located, how active they are and what lures and baits to use.
+Fishing – Here is a tool for freshwater fishing that analyzes the weather, sun and moon positions, moon phase, and other things to determine where fish will be located, how active they are and what lures and baits to use.